jmichel7/Chevie.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://jmichel7.github.io/Chevie.jl/dev/)
 [![Build Status](https://github.com/jmichel7/Chevie.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/jmichel7/Chevie.jl/actions/workflows/CI.yml?query=branch%3Amain)

+This  is the current version of the `Chevie` package.
+It started in 2018 as a  port to Julia of the `GAP3` package with the same name.
+New developments are now done in this version.

-This is my attempt to port the Chevie package from GAP3 to Julia.
-I started this  project at the end of  2018 and it is still  in flux so some function names or interfaces may still change.
-Pull requests and issues are welcome.
+The  package has  no yet  reached version  1, thus  some function  names or interfaces may yet change.
+Pull requests and issues are welcomed.

-I  have implemented the  GAP functionality (infrastructure)  needed to make Chevie  work.
-I  have  already  registered  most of this infrastructure as separate  packages; the  following packages  are loaded  and re-exported so that  their functionality is automatically available when you use `Chevie`.
+The  infrastructure needed to make `Chevie` work has also been implemented, most  of it  as independent  registered packages.
+They may have advantages compared  to  other  Julia  packages  providing  similar functionality.
+You should  take a look at them.
+They are loaded and re-exported by `Chevie` so that  their functionality is automatically available when you use `Chevie`.
 In other words, `Chevie` is a meta-package for the following packages: